 Driver Negligence

 Driver errors are a major cause of rollover accidents.
 Common mistakes include speeding, distracted driving, or taking sharp turns too quickly.
-An SUV is likelier to tip over when a driver loses control due to its design.

 Driving under the influence (DUI) of alcohol or drugs further increases the risk.
 Impaired drivers often make poor decisions, like abrupt lane changes or oversteering, which lead to rollovers.